nvdieu/wumpus-prolog/README.md

 -? start.

-## - using help command in game to describe command of game
+## - using help command in game to describe the commands of game